andrewathalye/destiny-txtp-mapper/README.md

 `./tools/extract_new.sh matches/matches_new.txt >> tracks/tracks_unidentified.txt`

 # How can I get the necessary files?
+In order to follow any of the steps in this document as written, you'll first need WSL x64 or 64-bit Linux.
+You will also need .NET SDK 6.0 and Python >= 3.0
-In order to follow any of the steps in this document as written, you'll first need WSL x64 or 64-bit Linux (These tools can be made to work on Windows using Windows-specific versions, however I have only tested them on Linux)
+(These tools can be made to work on Windows using Windows-specific versions, however I have only tested them on Linux)

-TODO: I am also working on a shell script that automates the entire process.
+If you are just interested in music, visit https://github.com/andrewathalye/destiny-shadowkeep-music/ and read the instructions there.
+That repository contains a script that will automatically perform the below manual steps.

+# Manual Steps
 Download the latest releases of these projects: https://github.com/SteamRE/DepotDownloader
 Use this to download the last release of Destiny 2 before 10 Nov 2020.